 Inpatient surgical cases include complex ligamentous reconstruction for knee dislocation, open surgical reconstruction including Laterjet procedures, total shoulder replacement, tibial and femoral osteotomies, open tendon repairs (patellar, quadriceps, and Achilles), joint preservation techniques including autogenous cartilage implantation, osteochondral grating, mosaicplasty, microfracture, and meniscal transplantation and partial knee replacements.

-Outpatient surgical procedures (in a surgicare setting day surgery) include ACL, PCL reconstruction, meniscal repairs, arthroscopic rotator cuff repair, arthroscopic shoulder stabilizations, hip arthroscopy including hip labral repair, femoral and acetabular osteoplasty, iliotibial and psoas tendon releases, and elbow arthroscopy.
+Outpatient surgical procedures include ACL, PCL reconstruction, meniscal repairs, arthroscopic rotator cuff repair, arthroscopic shoulder stabilizations, hip arthroscopy including hip labral repair, femoral and acetabular osteoplasty, iliotibial and psoas tendon releases, and elbow arthroscopy.